rq/rq/docs.md

 {% endhighlight %}

 Of course, multiplying does not make any sense to do in a worker, at all.
-A more useful example where you would use jobs instead is for sending mail in the background.
+Instead, you would typically enqueue jobs that are lengthy or blocking.
+For example, sending email.
 Here, we use the Python [mailer][m] package:

 {% highlight python %}
 import mailer
+from my_config import smtp_settings

 def send_mail(message):
-    from my_config import smtp_settings
     sender = mailer.Mailer(**smtp_settings)
     sender.send(message)
 {% endhighlight %}